 The method has been tested over regular acrylic latex paint, but it may not work over every type of paint.
 It did not work on vinyl-covered walls in an RV (the glue did not stick).
-Some mobile homes also use vinyl-covered walls.
-It will probably work over manufactured wood sheets, such as particle board.
+Some mobile homes also have vinyl-covered walls.
+It will probably adhere to manufactured wood sheets, such as particle board.

 Preparing the wall or ceiling

 It is necessary to have a smooth even surface to attach the membrane to when wallpapering, just like any wallpaper.
 With new drywall installed, joint compound is used to smooth out the cracks between the sheets.
 The Murco M-100 brand (see appendix) seems to work well for most people with MCS.
 It is basically wheat starch, calcium carbonate and mica.
 The joint compound is applied normally over regular paper tape.

 If Tu-Tuff is used, the areas with joint compound will be visible through the semi- transparent plastic.
 This is only a problem if it is not painted later.
 In the authorÕs outbuilding, the drywall was simply ÒpaintedÓ with a thin solution of Murco M-100, after the cracks had been smoothed over, and before the Tu-Tuff was installed.
 Three coats made the wall a uniform beige color, which worked well and looks good.